MassBays Healthy Estuaries Grants

-Massachusetts Department of Energy & Environmental Affairs (EEA)
+Massachusetts Department of Energy & Environmental Affairs (EEA)Suggest an update

-Next anticipated deadline: Jan 11, 2019 (Pre proposal)
+Next anticipated deadline: Apr 2, 2021 9:00am PDT (Pre proposal)

-Later anticipated deadlines: Feb 23, 2019 (Full proposal)
+Later anticipated deadlines: May 1, 2021 1:00pm PDT (Full proposal)

-Applicant type: Government Entity College / University Nonprofit
+Applicant type: Government Entity, Nonprofit

-Funding uses: Research, Applied Project / Program
+Funding uses: Research, Project / Program

 Location of project: Counties in Massachusetts: Barnstable County, Essex County, Norfolk County, Plymouth County, Suffolk County

-Location of residency: MassachusettsView website Save Need help writing this grant?
+Location of residency: MassachusettsView website Save

-- characterize estuary, rocky intertidal, and beach habitats and biological communities
+- Characterize estuary, rocky intertidal, and beach habitats and biological communities.

-- document the impacts of human and natural stressors on those systems.
+- Document the impacts of human and natural stressors on those systems.

 Overview and Goals